Edmonds School District

 Edmonds School District No. 15 is the public school district of Edmonds, Washington, United States.
 It serves the entire city as well as the cities of Lynnwood, Mountlake Terrace, Woodway, and Brier along with parts of unincorporated Snohomish County.

 History

+Teacher and children outside of the first schoolhouse in Edmonds in 1888.

+Lynnwood High School, rebuilt and relocated to Bothell, Washington, in the northeast quadrant of the district, in 2009.

 Edmonds School District No. 15 was established in 1884 in a feed barn owned by settler George Brackett in downtown Edmonds.
 A one-room schoolhouse was built shortly after.
 As the student population grew, a grade school was built in 1891.
 In 1909, a high school was built, the first in South Snohomish County.
-Student came from outlying areas including Meadowdale, Cedar Valley and Maple Leaf (present-day Lynnwood) to attend the Edmonds schools, leading the district to seek transportation services to meet students' needs, contracting with the Yost Automobile Company from 1912 to 1933.
+Students came from outlying areas including Meadowdale, Cedar Valley and Maple Leaf (present-day Lynnwood) to attend the Edmonds schools, leading the district to seek transportation services to meet students' needs, contracting with the Yost Automobile Company from 1912 to 1933.
 In 1963, Edmonds School District received national attention for its ungraded school, Maple Park Elementary School in Lynnwood, the first of its kind in the Pacific Northwest.